maiabdelqader/resume-screening/README.md

 ## 🧪 Data-Driven Fusion

-The Advanced RAG pipeline uses a learned dense–sparse fusion model (logistic regression) to combine semantic and lexical retrieval signals.
+The Advanced RAG pipeline uses a learned dense-sparse fusion model (logistic regression) to combine semantic and lexical retrieval signals.

 A pre-trained fusion model is already included and is automatically loaded at runtime